 There are also pedicabs (think European rickshaws) if you don't fancy doing your own peddling.
 There are plenty of 30km/hour zones and cycle paths around the city.

 Although Eastern Europe usually sits in the shadow of its Western counterpart when it comes to a good cycling reputation, Prague has been working to make itself a cycling city since 2003.
 Cycling paths are currently improving as they aim to have a comprehensive network of over 1,000km of cycling infrastructure.

-Prague is a very pretty, very serene city by day full of historical sites.
+Full of historical sites, Prague is a pretty, serene city.
 What better way to get from the Old Town Square to the King Charles Bridge than by a lazy bike ride through the cobbled streets?

-Oxford is a compact, historical town in south England which provides picturesque bike rides a-plenty.
-The aim is to increase the proportion of journeys made by bicycle to 20% by 2021.
-As well as the designated cycle paths in the city centre and along the River Thames, there are also cycle routes in the surrounding countryside for cycling day trips.
+Oxford is a compact, historical town in the south of England which provides picturesque bike rides a-plenty.
+As well as designated cycle paths in the city centre and along the River Thames, there are also cycle routes in the surrounding countryside that are ideal for day trips.